 - 1 egg white -- for egg wash

 - In a large bowl or stand mixer, combine water, yeast, and honey.
 Allow to stand 5 minutes for yeast to soften and begin to bubble.
-Mix in the salt and half the flour (about 2½ cups) until smooth.
+Mix in the salt and half the flour (about 2 1/2 cups) until smooth.
 Cover and set aside at room temperature for 3 hours.

 - Lightly oil a bowl with olive oil.
 Place dough in bowl, then turn over so oiled surface faces up.
-Cover with plastic wrap and a dish towel and let rise for 1-1½ hours, or until double in size.
+Cover with plastic wrap and a dish towel and let rise for 1-1 1/2 hours, or until double in size.

-- Roll each half between your hands and the counter to stretch the dough into a long loaf shape, about 15" in length.
+- Roll each half between your hands and the counter (you may need to flour or oil the counter) to stretch the dough into a long loaf shape, about 15" in length.
 Place on a baking sheet or in a baguette pan (see photo).

 - Bake baguettes on the middle rack for 12-14 minutes, watch to be sure the loaves do not become too browned--tent with foil if browning too fast.
 While the loaves are baking, prepare the egg wash by gently mixing 1 egg white and 1 tablespoon of cold water.